muratk5n/thirdwave/en/README.md

 ---

 When I started out in sci/tech I did not expect to end up with a junk science category one day with nearly a dozen items in it.
-Trying to figure out what kind of an era this is.
-Whatever it is the marketing for it was way overdone.

 ---